David J. Bellis: Signal Hill City Council

 Bellis became involved in Signal Hill politics in the late 1970s out of concern for what he saw as uncontrolled residential development and insufficient building-height standards.
 Curious about City Council member Reginald G. Balchin's votes on residential development projects in the city, Bellis, his wife Ann, and Ken Mills, editor of the Signal Hill Tribune, conducted a lengthy investigation that found evidence Balchin had voted on numerous development projects in which he had a financial interest.

 Bellis was elected to the City Council in April 1980.
 Balchin and Mayor Marion F. "Buzz" McCallen were recalled from office in November that year, the latter because of building code violations on his property.
 (Balchin sued recall leaders Leo Bryan Aller, John T. Cronin, Carole Lynch, Richard Walker Jr., Leonard Meachom, and "John Does 1 through 10" — which ultimately included the Bellises — for libel after the Notice of Intent to Recall was published as a legal notice in the Signal Hill Tribune.
 The recall leaders countersued, and Balchin paid a settlement in 1988.)

 In 1981, with the help of other newly elected council members, Bellis oversaw a change of administration in the Signal Hill Police Department after two suspects died within a one-week period in the city jail.
 One of the suspects, Ron Settles, an African American college football player, had been stopped for speeding; the department reported his death as a suicide, but an inquest determined the death was likely caused by officers' use of a choke hold.
 The City of Signal Hill later paid a settlement to the Settles family.
 Subsequent investigations revealed 42 formal complaints of police brutality had been made against the department in the 13 preceding years.

 In 1981, Bellis was the target of a recall attempt.
 The recall failed, and Bellis would go on to serve as mayor pro tem in 1982 and as mayor in 1983–84 (Signal Hill's council elects the mayor and mayor pro tem from among its members).
 Voters reelected him to a second four-year council term in 1984.
 Bellis served as chairman of the city's Redevelopment Agency from 1985–86.

-Bellis advocated for better planning for the density, type and amount of new construction; and for building-height standards, view protection, and economic revitalization of the city's core.
+Bellis advocated for better planning for the amount, density and type of new construction; and for building-height standards, view protection, and economic revitalization of the city's core.
 "Bellis also oversaw the city's redevelopment efforts, which brought the Price Club to the city and a new warehouse and office building for Eastman Inc.," the Los Angeles Times reported later.